-Ok, so as I mentioned in this last post (thank you all for your kind and supportive words, by the way; you guys really are amazing), Mike and I are starting a 28-Day Clean Eating/Sugar Detox challenge on Monday.
-We’re following the guidelines of a Whole 30 as well as Balanced Bites 21-day Sugar Detox.
+Ok, so as I mentioned (thank you all for your kind and supportive words, by the way; you guys really are amazing), Mike and I are starting a 21-Day Sugar Detox (21DSD) challenge on Monday.
+We’re following the guidelines of a Whole 30 as well as Diane Sanfilippo’s 21-day Sugar Detox.
 Basically, we’re eliminated ALL sugars including the natural ones: dairy, honey, agave, alcohol, starches and fruit (with the exception of accepted amounts on WOD days).
 We’re going to focus on eating clean meats and lots of veggies and treating our bodies well between the holidays.
-We’ve started a Google Group for those of you who wanted to join us and so far we’re near 50 members!

 I figured that since I’ve done this before and I kind of know what to expect, I figured I’d try and give you guys some advice on how to set yourself up for success.